 So, if you really enjoy the power of 4k, my advice is to go with a larger screen, such as a laptop, desktop monitor, or even a TV.
 As everything looks good and sharp on a large screen.

 It depends.
-If you do high-end photo processing, 3D modelling, movie rendering, or video/audio editing, a large monitor with a 4k display is preferable.
+If you do high-end photo processing, 3D modeling, movie rendering, or video/audio editing, a large monitor with a 4k display is preferable.
 You can reframe your shots and zoom in up to 50% while still getting a high-quality image.

 With 4K resolution, software engineers and programmers can spend less time swinging between screens during coding sessions because they can see more code content at once.